aire-program/aire-impact-dashboard/README.md

 *   **Strategic Readiness:** Monitoring departmental capacity for advanced AI integration.
 *   **Risk & Sentiment:** Surfacing qualitative themes from participant reflections to guide policy and support structures.

-### Public Reference Implementation
+### Public Reference Implementation & Synthetic Data

-This repository contains the **public reference implementation** aligned with the internal dashboard.
-To maintain transparency while safeguarding confidentiality, it ships with a **fabricated, high-fidelity synthetic dataset** that mirrors the statistical properties, adoption patterns, and structural relationships observed in production.
-The operational deployment remains inside the College of Social Science environment; this version allows partners to review the analytical model without exposing institutional records.
+This repository contains the **public reference implementation** of the internal AIRE dashboard.
+To maintain transparency while safeguarding institutional confidentiality, this deployment utilizes a **high-fidelity synthetic dataset**.

+This dataset is fabricated to mirror the statistical properties, adoption patterns, and structural relationships observed in the production environment.
+It allows partners to evaluate the analytical model, KPI logic, and decision-support workflows without accessing restricted institutional records.
+All names, departments, and feedback entries in this version are generated for demonstration purposes.

 ---